Aidan-B-Kennedy/Data-Science-Portfolio/README.md

 _Data used in the projects is for demonstration purposes only._

-_If links in the Content section fail to launch try viewing portfolio in a different browser._
+_If links in the contents section fail to launch try viewing portfolio in a different browser._

 ## Contents
 - ### Machine Learning